+Assumptions, Limitations, Delimitations

+Assumptions.
 Within the study, there are various assumptions.
 Previous researchers explain that the assumption was gathered of the prior researcher based on the limited evidence gathered that leads to a fair assumption in the research, unwarranted assumptions about people in the military and military service, asked insensitive questions about veterans (Ahren et al., 2015).

 1. It is assumed that during this process, the people that are included in this study to show the relevance of the study, this sets to address the problem statement of female veterans and retirees, which is not knowing how female veteran's lives are transformed after serving in the military and how this will influence transition process.
 The participants in a phenomenological study are expected to explain their real-life experience (Bryne, 2001).
 This study will exclude participants that are unfamiliar with the process of transitioning to civilian life.